Product Classification: How to Classify Products at Scale With PIM

 Take a pressure-relief valve.
 In a PIM system, that valve carries two parallel types of structure:

-Product categorization places it under a navigation breadcrumb — something like Industrial > Fluid Control > Pressure Management > Safety Valves.
+Places the valve under a navigation breadcrumb — something like Industrial > Fluid Control > Pressure Management > Safety Valves.
 That's the structure a buyer sees when browsing your catalog or a distributor's website.
 It's designed for human navigation, not machine processing.

 Both are required.
 They serve different purposes, live in different attribute fields in your PIM system, and are syndicated to different destinations.
 A manufacturer that conflates the two — using a navigation category where a UNSPSC code is required — will find their products missing from procurement searches even when the product itself is perfectly described.
 See our guide to product information management (PIM) for how these layers fit into a governed product content architecture.